 Pilgrims slept all around the church, on the ground, or camped in the dry riverbed that bisects the town.
 Local people offered baños 200 pesos, duchas 400 pesos (toilet 200 pesos, shower 400 pesos); others let their garden as parking space.

 Behind the plaza we stumbled upon a Zona Religiosa – todo commercio prohibido (‘Religious zone – all commercial activities prohibited’).
 The streets displaying these banners were filled with, right, commerce.
 Endless rows of stalls sold virgins, rosaries and other religious paraphernalia.
 Others displayed hats, ropes and other products related to horseback riding, and, unsurprisingly, paintings of the virgin were omnipresent.

 While the pilgrims had three more days of celebrations, I finished my visit by watching the procession late afternoon.
 The elaborately dressed Virgin was carried around town with crowds crying and waving at her with tissues.
 It was a spectacle more than worth a visit.

 - Andacollo is situated in the mountains of Norte Chico, in central Chile.
 You can reach it by bus coming from La Serena and Coquimbo.

 - The town has several hostels and a campsite (or pitch your tent in the dry river-bed, as the locals do).

-- Enjoy other interesting activities in the area: take part in a tour of the pisco distillery of Planta Capel (in Vicuña), or enjoy a night observing the stars through a telescope at Cerro Mamalluca.
+- Enjoy other interesting activities in the area: take part in a tour of the pisco distillery of Planta Capel (in Vicuña), or the beach of La Serena.

 The Elquí Valley has much to offer.
 Some sights are easily visited independently, others work better with a tour.
 Check below what options there are.
 Enjoy!

 - Touring the World’s Largest Copper Mine in Chuquicamata, Chile

 - Visiting the Ghost Towns of Humberstone and Santa Laura (Chile)